Stackclash/5e-vault/5. Mechanics/Bestiary/Fey/Annis Hag (MPMM).md

 aliases: ["Annis Hag"]
 ---
 # Annis Hag
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-47, Volo's Guide to Monsters p.
-159*
+47*

 Annis hags lair in mountains or hills.
 These hunchbacked and hump-shouldered hags are the largest and most physically imposing of their kind, standing eight feet tall.
 They can easily tear a fully grown person apart, but they love hunting the young, preferring their flesh above all others.